pnp/List-Formatting/view-samples/board-tag-format/README.md

 Date | Date and time - Date of task.
 Tag | Choice - include tag names and define format for each choice.
 Flag | True/False - include flag and change backgound color of card.
-Assignee | Person - Assigned user associated to task.
+Assigned | Person - Assigned user associated to task.

 ## Sample